IABTechLab/uid2docs/api/v1/endpoints/get-identity-map.md

 ## Response Format

-The response returns the UID2 and salt bucket ID for the specified email address or hash.
+The response returns the UID2 and salt bucket ID for the specified email address, phone number, or the respective hash.

 ```json
 {